benjamin-glitsos/item-management-system/README.md

 ### Database&ndash;PostgreSQL Container

 * Architecture: Functions, Triggers, Views, Tables, Domains, and Indexes

-* Architecture: rich metadata is abstracted into a separate table, however the use of views, ‘instead of’ triggers and stored procedures allow operating as if the metadata was in the same table
+* Rich metadata is abstracted into a separate table, however the use of views, ‘instead of’ triggers and stored procedures allow operating as if the metadata was in the same table <!-- TODO: edit -->

-*
-* Functions reduce need for round trips to the controller
+* Functions reduce need for round trips to the controller <!-- TODO: edit -->
 * Fourth normal form (4NF)

 <!-- ### Session&ndash;Redis Container -->